JeffIrwin/syntran/README.md

 fpm build
 ```

-Other `fpm` commands are available, such as `fpm test`, `fpm run`, `fpm install`, etc.  Most of the example commands in this documentation will assume that cmake was used, but there is usually (always?) an fpm alternative.
+Other `fpm` commands are available, such as `fpm test`, `fpm run`, `fpm install`, etc.  Most of the example commands in this documentation will assume that cmake was used, but there is usually an fpm alternative.

 As an alternative to installing dependencies yourself, you can run syntran in a
 docker container using the included [Dockerfile](Dockerfile).
 See the